kuhe/Angular-Baseball/README.md

 Yakyuu-Aikoukai（Baseball Club）
 ===============

 A game of one of the top five bat-based sports!
-BASEBALL!

-Now in web page form!
+Namely, baseball!
+Now in JavaScript form.

-Click on and around the strike zone to pitch/bat.
+Click on and around the strike zone to pitch/bat (click on the outer edge to not swing).
 Locate your pitches well to draw groundouts, easy pop flies, and strikeouts from opposing batters, and use your batter's eye to hit the ball squarely in order to avoid the same.

 -George Fu